Light, crisp, and so buttery, these spritz cookies are a beloved holiday tradition. So good with a warm cup of tea, coffee, or cocoa!

 Spritz cookies can be a little tricky to make, so after all those batches I have a few tips that might make things easier:

 - Cream the butter and sugar together until very pale and fluffy.
-This takes about 5 minutes with an electric mixer, and it will help your cookies to be so light and tender!
+This is a really important step!
+It will take a minimum of 5 minutes with an electric mixer.
+If you don’t whip for the full 5 minutes, the dough will be too thick and dense, and it won’t pass through the cookie press.
+This step will also help your cookies to be so light and tender!

 - Don’t overwork the dough once the flour has been added.
 Just mix until the flour is incorporated and then stop.
 Otherwise, your cookies could come out tough.